NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Hot Water Distribution: Recirculation Pump Power**

 If the distribution system is Recirculation, the recirculation pump power.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#recirculation-in-unit'>Recirculation (In-Unit)</a>) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#recirculation-in-unit'>Recirculation (In-Unit)</a> or <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#recirculation-shared'>Recirculation (Shared)</a>) is used.

 - **Name:** ``hot_water_distribution_recirc_pump_power``
 - **Type:** ``Double``